parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 First, the stick imparts energy to the drumhead at the point at which it lands.
 How much energy is determined by the stick's mass and velocity as determined by Newton's laws of motion.
-The energy absorbed by the drumhead causes wave to run through it similarly to the ripples on the surface of a pond caused by a stone.
-Those ripples are tallest when the stick first strikes, but quickly die out as they travel throughout the material of which the drumhead is made.
-We hear a short burst of sound, as these very short-lived waves resonant to our eardrums through the ear.
+The energy absorbed by the drumhead causes waves to run through it similar to the ripples on the surface of a pond caused by tossing a stone.
+Those ripples are tallest when the stick first strikes, but quickly die out as their energy dissipates throughout the material of which the drumhead is made.
+We hear a short burst of sound, as these very short-lived waves resonant to our eardrums through the air.

 A bowed string instrument works very differently, even though it is subject to the same laws of physics as a drum.
 The friction between the bow and the string